swemeshy/counts_to_csv/README.md

 delimiter for the CSV file

-`-f, --h5-file <h5-file>`

-path to H5 file that must be readable as an AnnData, and must have the counts matrix in CSR format

 `-o, --outfile <outfile>`

-path and file name of the output CSV file
+file path of the output CSV file